ANSTO-SINAP Joint Research Centre

 - Muránsky, O., Smith, M.C., Bendeich, P.J., Holden, T.M., Luzin, V., Martins, R.V., Edwards, L., 2012.
 Compehensive numerical analysis of a three-pass bead-in-slot weld and its critical validation using neutron and synchrotron diffraction residual stress measurements.
 International Journal of Solids and Structures 49, 1045-1062.

-This Project is supported by the Commonwealth of Australia under the Australian-China Science and Research Fund
+This Project has been supported by the Commonwealth of Australia under the Australian-China Science and Research Fund